dmd-program/dmd-100/projects/impact/develop_publishing_tools.md

 1. Use Gitbook to prototype
  - Follow Gitbook tutorial
-2. Create diagrams, figures, drawings, illustrations, etc. to support your giude.
+2. Create diagrams, figures, drawings, illustrations, etc. to support your guide.
+3. Upload progress to Studio